 Her blog features a variety of product, gym, and spa reviews.
 She collaborated with Face Gym, a local facial studio, on a sponsored blog post about their services and facial treatments.

-Bronfman included information about the unique studio, facial experience, why her audience members would love the services Face Gym offers, as well as a coupon code for their first visit.
+Bronfman included information about the unique studio, facial experience, why her audience would love Face Gym's services, and a coupon code for their first visit.

-There are also pictures of Face Gym and the services they offer in Bronfman’s blog post to give audience members a better idea of what to expect from the studio in terms of services and atmosphere.
+There are also pictures of Face Gym and the services they offer in Bronfman’s blog post to give audience members a better idea of what to expect from the studio regarding services and atmosphere.

-Social media influencers share content about a wide range of topics such as health, workouts, cars, diet, outdoor activities, travel, fashion, art, beauty, and interior design.
+Social media influencers share content about various topics such as health, workouts, cars, diet, outdoor activities, travel, fashion, art, beauty, and interior design.

 How to Work With a Social Media Influencer

-Once you find a social media influencer with an established image that works for your brand, posts content you feel complements your products or services, and has followers who are also members of your target audience, you can determine what type of content you’re going to have them promote.
+Once you find a social media influencer with an established image that works for your brand, posts content you feel complements your products or services and has followers who are also members of your target audience, you can determine what content you will have them promote.

-On YouTube, you may have the influencer share a video of them using your product while explaining the reasons why they love it.
+On YouTube, you may have the influencer share a video of them using your product while explaining why they love it.